When it comes to search engine optimization (SEO), images matter.

 Your first goal is to optimize your image to maximize user experience.
 While the experience of your users is qualitative, and does not directly influence your search rankings, Google or many search engines does take user behavior into consideration.
 If you have better images, you’ll have lower bounce rates, and lower bounce rates means you’ll enjoy a higher authority.

-Optimizing your images with the appropriate meta data is important not only for Google Image search, but it will also ensure your blog posts themselves will be properly optimized.
+Optimizing your images with the appropriate meta data or structured data is important not only for Google Image search, but it will also ensure your blog posts themselves will be properly optimized.
 While Image SEO search gets less attention than search engines traditional search function, it can be a source of significant organic traffic, but your blog posts with embedded and properly optimized images can help your content to rocket to the top of the SERPs.

 Your first step is to include images wherever you can.
 That doesn’t mean stuffing images into every nook and cranny of your website or web page, but it does mean having at least one significant image SEO for every major post on your blog.
 Without images, your site will appear bland, and people will be less willing to read your content or stick around.

-Next, you’ll have to make sure your images are appropriate for your content.
+Next, you’ll have to make sure your Google images are appropriate for your content.
 It isn’t enough to pair a picture of a hamburger with an article about cat behavior simply because you “needed” an image SEO.
 Your images should be appropriate to the content they’re intended for, and if possible, they should be original.
 This will keep users on your page for longer, which can improve your authority.

 As an added measure, it’s a good idea to include captions with your images.
 While image optimization captions won’t necessarily help your images rank higher in a search, they will help users understand why you’ve chosen specific images for your posts, which leads to an overall better user experience.

 Various Google updates have seriously cracked down on the overuse of keywords, including one or two keywords in your alt text can still help you rank for target queries.
-To add alt text, add alt=”example text here” to your image tag, where “example text here” stands in for your keyword-optimized description.
+To add alt text, add alt=”example text here” to your image alt tags, where “example text here” stands in for your keyword-optimized description.
 Just be sure that your description is appropriate to the actual image SEO & content.

 An example of image alt text using WordPress as a CMS.